ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 >
 > If **scaled1-4**  is chosen, the electrostatic interactions for 1-4 pairs are scaled by a constant factor specified by the **1-4scaling** parameter.
 {: .callout}

+> ## Counting Non-Bonded Interactions
+>
+> 1. How many non-bonded interactions are in the system comprised of 10 Argon atoms?
+>
+> 2. How many VDW interactions are in the system comprised of 2 propane molecules?
+>
+> > ## Solution
+> >
+> > 1.
+Argon atoms are neutral, so there is no Coulomb interaction.
+Atoms don't interact with themselves and the interaction ij is the same as the interation ji.
+Thus the total number of pairwise non-bonded interactions is (10x10 - 10)/2 = 45.
+> >
+> > 2.
+Propane molecule has 11 atoms.
+Each atom in one molecule interacts with each atom in another molecule, so the number of intermolecular VDW interactions is 11x11=121.
+In propane molecule only terminal hydrogens are separated by more than 3 bonds.
+So there are 3x3=9 intramolecular VDW interactions in each of the molecules.
+The total number of VDW interactions is 121+18=139
+> >
+> {: .solution}
+{: .challenge}